-Usually yes, however hospitals may implement visitor bans or limits to prevent the spread of COVID-19.
+Most hospitals have put visitor bans or limits in place to prevent the spread of COVID-19.
 This means that you may not be able to have anyone visit or stay with you overnight.
-This visiting ban may be lifted for you if the hospital has a suitable option available.
+However, this visiting ban may be lifted for you if the hospital has a suitable option available.
 Make an early request for someone to be able to stay with you overnight if you need this.